akotridou/movie-explorer/README.md

 * Displaying posters, ratings, cast, plot, and other movie data
 > **Note:** The API key is kept private and is not included in the public repository.
 You will need to use your own OMDb API key to run the project locally.

-## 🌐 Live Demo

-A live demo is **not currently available** because the application requires an OMDb API key, which is kept private and is not exposed in the public repository.

-The project can still be run locally by configuring your own OMDb API key.